 Cherie Rosenblum

-Rosenblum joined CNA in 1999, providing economic and policy research to the Department of Defense on program performance, privatization, outsourcing and infrastructure.
-She helped launch CNA’s environment and energy research program in 2008, directing initiatives focused on energy and climate for the Department of Defense, the U.S. Navy, the intelligence community and private foundations.
+Rosenblum joined CNA in 1999, providing economic and policy research to the Department of Defense on program performance, privatization, outsourcing, and infrastructure.
+She helped launch CNA’s environment and energy research program in 2008, directing initiatives focused on energy security for the Department of Defense, the US Navy, the intelligence community, and private foundations.
+For several years, she managed the CNA Military Advisory Board, a group of senior flag and general officers who examined emerging international security threats in partnership with CNA analysts.

 Before joining CNA, Rosenblum was a research fellow at LMI, a transportation consultant for David M. Griffith and Associates, and a program analyst supporting the Department of the Interior’s Bureau of Ocean Energy Management.